 As to how a person can lead both worldly and Spiritual Life side by side successfully has been beautifully explained in the SGGS.

-In nutshell, the crux of real Spirituality is the quest to know one’s Real Being (one’s Mool), within.
+In nutshell, the crux of real Spirituality is the quest to know one’s Real Being (one’s True Nature, Mool, Jot Saroop…), within.